spcotter/spcotter.github.io/all-the-buses/port_authority.md

 ```

-Create lines for each of the shapes.
+Create a new lines table for each of the shapes.

 ```sql